 Background: In 1990 Salicutti was purchased by Francesco R Leanza, who is originally from Catania in Sicily.
 He had been living in Rome at the time, where he worked in the food industry as a chemical engineer. ’I came to Montalcino because I was attracted to this area, and completely captivated by the amazing beauty of this place, the setting, the light.
 I was looking for a house just for the holidays and somebody showed me Salicutti, which had been built from local stone, but was completely abandoned.
 The house and the stables were in a state of disrepair.
 Its previous occupants, a peasant couple, lived there without electricity and had cooked on a open hearth.
 Even though I had planned on buying something smaller than Salicutti, which was almost a medium size property, I decided to buy it anyway.
 After two years of holidaying here I decided I could retire from my job and do what the people in Montalcino did which was winemaking,’ says Leanza.

-Francesco Leanza says For my personal taste I find wines made from a single grape variety are more fascinating than those made from a blend of more than one grape because it is less influenced by man and more linked to the natural expression of the soil and of the terroir in general.
+Francesco Leanza told me his ‘personal taste was wines made from a single grape variety as these are more fascinating than those made from a blend of more than one grape because it is less influenced by man and more linked to the natural expression of the soil and of the terroir in general.
 To say traditional Brunello is better than modern Brunello or vice versa makes no sense.
 What matters is whether the Brunello or Sangiovese grape has been able to express itself fully.
 Winemaking should let the wine evolve by itself, because the wine has all the intelligence for developing by itself, for becoming something great.’